Burgess Owens: LGBT rights

 On July 19, 2022, Owens was among 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 However, Owens voted "present" on final passage on December 8, 2022.

 In August 2022, Owens co-sponsored a bill put forth by Marjorie Taylor Greene that would criminalize gender-transition medical treatments for trans youth.

 Big Tech

 In 2022, Owens was one of 39 House Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Personal life

-Owens was married for 34 years to Josie and had six children before divorcing.
+On November 24, 1978, Owens was married to Josie Hart and had six children before divorcing in 2012.
 His eldest child is Summur-Rayn.

-He is a prostate-cancer survivor.
+He is a prostate cancer survivor.

 Owens is a member of the Church of Jesus Christ of Latter-day Saints and has spoken publicly about his faith.
 He joined the Church during his final season with the Oakland Raiders.
 Crediting the influence of teammate Todd Christensen, Owens (raised Baptist) and his wife Josie (raised Catholic, with Hindu influence) were baptized on December 31, 1982.
 In 1988, he spoke at a meeting sponsored by the Charles Redd Center for Western Studies held on the 10th anniversary of the 1978 Revelation on Priesthood.